-Desk Audit is conducted by the employer to obtain information on the employee’s job descriptions, workload, efficient execution of responsibilities, and asses remuneration packages.
+The employer conducts a desk audit to obtain information on the employee’s job descriptions, workload, efficient execution of responsibilities, and asses remuneration packages.

-A Desk audit is an opportunity for the employees to express their duties and responsibilities and communicate other matters to the investigator or desk audit team for more effectiveness in his job performance.
+A Desk audit is an opportunity for the employees to express their duties and responsibilities and communicate other matters to the investigator or desk audit team for more effectiveness in their job performance.

 A Desk audit is performed by preparing a detailed questionnaire regarding employee details, job descriptions, section structure, and other information.
-This questionnaire is filled by the concerned section/department employee and relevant information is provided.
+The concerned section/department employee fills out this questionnaire and provides relevant information.

 3) Forensic Audit

-A Forensic Audit is the scrutiny and evaluation of a company’s financial record to obtain proof or evidence to present in the court of law.
+A Forensic Audit is the scrutiny and evaluation of a company’s financial record to obtain proof or evidence to present in a court of law.

 Forensic Audit is mainly conducted by large firms having expertise in accounting, auditing, and rule regulations.
-Scope of Forensic Audit is to investigate fraud, embezzlement, or other financial crimes, gather evidence, and present in proceedings of courts.
+The scope of a Forensic Audit is to investigate fraud, embezzlement, or other financial crimes, gather evidence, and present in proceedings of courts.

-The forensic Audit is similar to traditional financial audit planning, gathering evidence, and writing a report with an additional activity presenting evidence in court proceedings.
+Forensic Audit is similar to traditional financial audit planning, gathering evidence, and writing a report with the additional activity of presenting evidence in court proceedings.

 4) Financial Audit

-Financial Audit refers to a primarily financial statement audit.
-A financial audit is conducted as the statutory or non-statutory requirement to obtain reasonable assurance that financial statements are prepared accurately and fairly and under international financial reporting standards.
+A financial audit refers to a primarily financial statement audit.
+A financial audit is conducted as the statutory or non-statutory requirement to reasonably ensure that financial statements are prepared accurately and fairly and under international financial reporting standards.

-The Financial Audit is conducted by independent auditors having a professional certification in accounting and auditing like CPA, CA, or ACCA and is performed according to international auditing standards or in compliance with local laws.
+The Financial Audit is conducted by independent auditors having professional certification in accounting and auditing like CPA, CA, or ACCA.
+It is performed according to international auditing standards or in compliance with local laws.